Experience Marrakech and the Atlas Mountains on this Mt Toubkal trek

-On days 2-5 of the trip you'll be staying in typical Moroccan alpine accommodation, which may include sharing rooms and basic facilities.
+On days 2-5 of the trip you'll be staying in typical Moroccan mountain accommodation, which may include sharing rooms and basic facilities.
 This is a great way to experience the Berber culture of the High Atlas Mountains.

 There are no meals included on this day.

 This morning will start with breakfast and a group meeting at 8am.
 Your leader will go through everything you need to know about the trek before you set off into the mountains.
 Leave Marrakech behind and drive across the plains towards the ancient marketplace of Tahanaoute, photographing valleys in full flower and the High Atlas Mountains looming ahead along the way.
 Arrive into Imlil village, which is 1,740 metres above sea level (approximately 1.5 hours).
 Walk into traditional mountain village life with a 50-minute walk to your mountain base in the village of Aroumd (2,000 metres above sea level) with views towards Toubkal.
 In the afternoon stretch your legs with a gentle orientation walk around Aroumd, far from the reach of the modern world and a unique opportunity to experience traditional Berber culture.
 Tonight is spent in a 'gite', a traditional village house with dormitory rooms sleeping around eight people.
 Rooms are furnished in traditional Berber style with low couches (which can be used as beds), tables, carpets and cushions.
 On warm nights it’s often possible to sleep out on the terrace under the stars.
 Showers and toilets are usually shared.